Batwoman (TV series): Rose's departure and recasting of Batwoman

 Matt Webb Mitovitch at TVLine and Jill Pantozzi of io9 both felt replacing Kane as Batwoman would be a detriment to the series.
 Mitovitch felt it would "create more problems than it solves", saying it would take away from the established character dynamics (namely the "central" one between Kate and Alice) and the various plot threads waiting to be resolved from the end of the first season.
 He added: "a simple if momentarily awkward recast would have kept all established storylines and dynamics intact; Season 2 could then pick up where the solid Season 1 left off.
 Instead, loyal viewers will be asked to re-invest in something that is significantly new, while also possibly giving up some of the things they liked most about the show."
-Pantozzi felt the series could have approached the casting of a new lead actor more creatively, given the series exists in "a universe of time travel, doppelgängers, and literal face-swapping".
+Pantozzi felt the series could have approached the casting of a new lead actress more creatively, given the series exists in "a universe of time travel, doppelgängers, and literal face-swapping".
 She concluded, "if they are truly doing away with the Kate character it feels like a bizarre move.
 Fans could much easier come to terms with a simple replacement actress, than having to go through a convoluted story of why a random lesbian has taken up the cowl so soon after Kate did. ...
 It seems like a lot of explaining to do when there's a much easier option."
 Conversely, Collider's Liz Shannon Miller felt a new character was "the right call" and "a big swing" for the series.
 Miller pointed to the "long-established precedent" in the comics of new characters taking over mantles from others.
 Like Mitovitch, Miller questioned what the new character would mean for the series' supporting cast, since their connections to Kate were "their primary reason for being a part of the show's storyline".
-She also hoped "Ryan Wilder" was a placeholder name, "because the trend of naming strong female characters with traditionally male names has just gotten tired at this point".
+She also hoped "Ryan Wilder" was a place-holder name, "because the trend of naming strong female characters with traditionally male names has just gotten tired at this point".

 In early July 2020, Javicia Leslie was cast as Ryan Wilder, the new Batwoman.
 Rose was supportive of Leslie's casting.
 Wallis Day was later cast as Kate Kane where it was claimed that she surgically altered her appearance.
 Rose, commenting on an Instagram tribute to her time in the role, stated that she was "stoked" about Day's casting.